About

 Explain the category first

-Readers should understand what a product type or routine step is for before they see a list of picks.
+Operators should understand what a product type or routine step is for before it becomes a launch brief or partner question.

 Traceable media and claims